-Although server RAM is just a small part of the overall server system, its importance cannot be underestimated.
-If the server RAM is not working properly, the server system may experience problems like system freezes or blue screen, which will bring great damage to companies.
-Without memory, the system won't even start.
-Therefore, it's necessary to have a basic understanding of server RAM.
+Although server memory is just a small part of the overall server system, its importance cannot be underestimated.
+If the server memory is not working properly, the server system may experience problems like system freezes or blue screen, which will cause great damage to companies.
+Without memory hardware, such as server RAM or ECC memory, the system cannot even boot.
+Therefore, it's necessary to have a basic understanding of server memory.

-Server RAM, the abbreviation of Random Access Memory, is also called server memory.
-It processes data from hard disk drives or solid-state drives to the CPU.
+Server memory includes Random Access Memory (RAM) that processes data from hard disk drives or solid-state drives to the CPU.
 In fact, server RAM is volatile memory, not permanent storage memory, which means it only holds data when it is connected to a power source.
 Hence, hard disk drives are used to store data permanently.

 However, the read and write speed of RAM is multiple times faster than storage memory.
 The CPU can go directly to server RAM without searching the hard drive for data or instruction.
 Besides, server memory also generates less heat and is less prone to wear out over time.

-Typically, there are two main types of server RAM: buffered memory and unbuffered memory.
-The major difference between these two RAM is that buffered memory contains registers between Dynamic Random Access Memory (DARM) modules and memory controller, where unbuffered memory does not.
+Typically, there are two main types of server memory: buffered RAM and unbuffered RAM.
+The major difference between these two memories is that buffered memory contains registers between Dynamic Random Access Memory (DARM) modules and memory controller, where unbuffered memory does not.

 The biggest advantage of buffered RAM is the buffer, which can receive information directly from the CPU, thus reducing actual physical read and write times.
 Basically, there are three types of buffered memory: registered memory (RDIMM), local reduced memory (LRDIMM) and fully buffered memory (FBDIMM).